meteoinfo/MIML/README.md

-miml：MeteoInfo machine learning toolbox
+MIML：MeteoInfo machine learning toolbox
 ========================================

 Installation
 ------------

-The miml was distributed within MeteoInfo distribution file (http://www.meteothink.org/downloads/index.html).
-For update installation, just copy "miml" folder in this repository into "MeteoInfo -> toolbox" folder.
+MeteoInfo need to be pre-installed.
+The MeteoInfo and MIML can be downloaded from http://www.meteothink.org/downloads/index.html.
+Unzip and copy "miml" folder into "MeteoInfo -> toolbox" folder.

 Features
 --------